 In-class training is good, yet it's only 6 hours.
-That may be good training, but that's just the equivalent of a day of work teaching in Korea.
+It may be o.k. training, but that's just the equivalent of a day of work teaching in Korea.

-The schools that don't accept online courses usually have other preferred qualifications
+The schools that don't accept online courses usually prefer teachers with EXPERIENCE anyways

 These kinds of schools have preferences such as:

-- Experience - extensive experience especially in the country is usually the best qualification.
+- Experience - extensive experience especially in the country you are applying to is usually the best qualification.